 – Vanilla Extract

-So, make these no bake energy bites with dates today and come back to tell me what you thought.
+So, make these no-bake energy bites with dates today and come back to tell me what you think.
 Be sure to rate the recipe below when you make it

 Energy Bites with Dates